 The public authority

 retains ownership of its assets.
 This includes any assets acquired by the private company during the concession period.
-At the end of the contract, the public authority recovers its assets in their correct state.
+At the end of the contract, the public authority recovers its assets in its correct state.

 At-a-glance: the concession